dudeperf3ct/dudeperf3ct.github.io/sensei/carl_sagan.md

 Neil deGrasse Tyson: On Carl Sagan
 ===========================

+It was almost like a dispatch from another planet: the invitation to the young astronomer to leave Brooklyn and visit the lakes and gorges of upstate New York.
 In 1975, Sagan, who was already famous at that time, was so impressed by Tyson’s college application that he personally reached out to him, hoping to convince the high school student to attend Cornell.
 He even offered to personally show Tyson around his lab.

 You can read Sagan’s [letter](https://i.imgur.com/jdNby7O.jpg), dated November 12, 1975, below.